-Lunchtime and after school activity clubs do not operate during normal school hours and to cover the costs of offering such opportunities a charge may be made to the parents of pupils who wish to participate in them (currently £2 per week per club).
+Lunchtime and after school activity clubs do not operate during normal school hours and to cover the costs of offering such opportunities a charge may be made to the parents of pupils who wish to participate in them as agreed by Governors.
 Families on a low income who are unable to pay such charges should speak to the Education Support Manager in complete confidence.